AndresSalazarAlturo/AndresSalazarAlturo/README.md

 - 👋 Hi, I’m @AndresSalazarAlturo
 - 👀 I’m interested in artificial intelligence
-- 🌱 I’m currently learning machine learning and software development
+- 🌱 I’m currently working as Campus Coordinator at Kiwibot 😎
-- 💞️ I’m looking to collaborate on web development and ML projects
+- 💞️ I’m looking to collaborate on web development, data and ML projects
 - 📫 How to reach me andressalazar.alturo@gmail.com

 <!---